Barry Allen (Arrowverse): The Flash

+The ninth and final season sees Barry dealing with the speedster Red Death, the return of Ramsey Rosso and the Negative Speed Force which resurrected Eddie as the speedster Cobalt Blue.

 Crossovers

 In the season one episode "Worlds Finest" of Supergirl, Barry accidentally enters the universe of Kara Danvers / Supergirl and Clark Kent / Superman after passing through an extradimensional breach while testing a tachyon accelerator.
 He teams up with Kara in order to take down Livewire and Silver Banshee, after which Kara assists him in returning to his universe.

-In the crossover "Crisis on Earth-X", Barry and Iris' friends come to Central City for their wedding, only to be interrupted when villains from Earth-X disrupt the proceedings.
+In the crossover "Crisis on Earth-X", Barry and Iris's friends come to Central City for their wedding, only to be interrupted when villains from Earth-X disrupt the proceedings.
 After defeating the invaders from Earth-X, Barry and Iris are married by John Diggle.

 In the crossover "Elseworlds", Arkham Asylum doctor John Deegan rewrites reality, which results in Barry and Oliver swapping lives.
-In the new reality, they are the only ones that know that they are in the wrong lives and have each other's powers, which results in them going to Gotham City with Kara Danvers / Supergirl to confront Deegan.
+In the new reality, they are the only ones that know that they are in the wrong lives and have each other's powers, which results in them going to Gotham City with Kara to confront Deegan.

 In the crossover "Crisis on Infinite Earths", the Monitor recruits Barry, Oliver, Kara, Kate Kane / Batwoman, Sara Lance / White Canary, Ray Palmer / Atom, and several others from throughout the multiverse to stop the Anti-Monitor from destroying reality.
-Barry's fate during the crisis is altered by the intervention of Earth-90's Flash, who sacrifices himself in Barry's place.
+Barry's fate during the crisis is altered by the intervention of Earth-90's Flash who sacrifices himself in Barry's place.
 Following Oliver's sacrifice and the Anti-Monitor's defeat, Barry leads a new group of heroes who agree to work together to protect their new world, dubbed Earth-Prime, in memory of Oliver.

+In the season four episode "Dude, Where's My Gar?" of Titans, when Garfield "Gar" Logan / Beast Boy from Earth-9 travels the multiverse for the first time via the Red, he encounters a yellow flash zipping by.
+A portal opens, revealing Barry running through the Speed Force.
+Barry's lightning accidentally hits Gar and knocks him into Earth-2, where he briefly encounters Courtney Whitmore / Stargirl.